Hoxton Square

-Hoxton Square is a public garden square in the Hoxton area of Shoreditch in the London Borough of Hackney.
+Hoxton Square is a public garden square in the Hoxton area in the London Borough of Hackney.
 Laid out in 1683, it is thought to be one of the oldest in London.
 Since the 1990s it has been at the heart of the Hoxton national (digital and design) arts and media hub, as well as hosting entertainment, with globally eclectic musicians, actors and dancers.
 Most of the square's buildings, quite tall for the Victorian age, diverge in use, with many floors converted to bars, restaurants and offices and at least one live music club of note.